brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 To emulate the CPU, I've been using Bochs on a Windows 10 machine.
 Bochs, as mentioned on [their website](https://bochs.sourceforge.io/) is a "highly portable open source IA-32 (x86) PC emulator written in C++, that runs on most popular platforms.
 It includes emulation of the Intel x86 CPU, common I/O devices, and a custom BIOS".

 To set up Bochs, all one needs is a configuration file called bochsrc.
 Inside the installation folder for bochs, there is a file called bochsrc-sample.txt containing sensible default options for our emulator that I have copy pasted into the "/Part1" folder and renamed as bochsrc.
-In this case "/" references the root folder of [the github repo](https://github.com/AndreiTih/Hello_Boot) containing the code referenced in this article.
+In this case "/" references the root folder of [the github repo](https://github.com/AndreiTih/Hello_Boot) containing the code used in this article.
 The reason for this is that bochs first searches the current [working directory](https://en.wikipedia.org/wiki/Working_directory#:~:text=In%20computing%2C%20the%20working%20directory,function%2C%20or%20just%20current%20directory.) for this configuration file, and in this case I execute bochs while my working directory is "/Part1".

 These options allow one to have bochs emulate a different processor type, change the amount of memory provided to the emulated machine, its sound driver, speaker and so on.
-But all of this functionality is not needed for the simple purpose of writing a string on the screen, the provided defaults are sufficient.
+But all of this functionality is not needed for the simple purpose of writing a string on the screen as the provided defaults are sufficient.

 The only configuration option we need to change is: